Supplement Clarity

 Resveratrol Review Is it Anti-Aging?

-Update: 7/7/21.
-Resveratrol, a chemical found in red grapes, other foods, and red wine, is a hot topic these days because of claims that it might help not only ward off heart disease, cancer, and diabetes but also help us live longer as well!
+Updated: November 28, 2024.
+Resveratrol, a chemical found in red grapes, other foods, and red wine, is a hot topic these days because of claims that it might help not only ward off heart disease, cancer, and diabetes but also help us live longer!
 But do you need to supplement with resveratrol?
-It's a good question to ask considering how much this stuff is being touted as “the fountain of youth”.
+It's a good question to ask, considering how much this stuff is being touted as “the fountain of youth.”

-However, as an investigator of supplements for over 10 years, I've always been skeptical of the amazing claims being made by makers of some resveratrol supplements.
-I always felt that people were jumping the gun, trying to advertise products to the public before all the facts were in.
+However, as an investigator of supplements since the 1990s, I've always been skeptical of the amazing claims made by makers of some resveratrol supplements.

 Resveratrol Research

-The study was published in the June 2009 issue of the peer-reviewed journal, Cell Cycle.
-Basically, the researchers wanted to see if resveratrol could inhibit a protein called “mTOR” that helps regulate cell growth and cell survival.
-In a nutshell, the researchers found that resveratrol was able to “partially” prevent the age-related loss of the cell's ability to reproduce itself.
-Partially or not, that's pretty good news because it means resveratrol may have some anti-aging properties, however, here is what you may not hear:
+The study was published in the June 2009 issue of the peer-reviewed journal Cell Cycle.
+The researchers wanted to see if resveratrol could inhibit a protein called “mTOR” that helps regulate cell growth and survival.
+In a nutshell, the researchers found that resveratrol could “partially” prevent the age-related loss of the cell's ability to reproduce itself.
+Partially or not, that's pretty good news because it means resveratrol may have some anti-aging properties; however, here is what you may not hear:

 The amount of resveratrol needed to help the cells along was, in the words of the researchers, “near toxic” levels!

-Even in the 60 Minutes interview, researchers make it a point to say that people would have to drink about 1000 glasses of red wine a day to get the resveratrol used in laboratory studies.
+Even in the 60 Minutes interview, researchers emphasize that people would have to drink about 1000 glasses of red wine a day to get the resveratrol used in laboratory studies.

 Resveratrol vs. Pterostilbene

 Pterostilbene is sometimes touted as the “new resveratrol.”
-This plant nutrient polyphenol is found in foods like blueberries, peanuts as well as red grapes,s, and red wine.
+This plant nutrient polyphenol is found in foods like blueberries and peanuts as well as red grapes,s, and red wine.
 It's said to be better absorbed and for this reason, it's incorporated into various anti-aging supplements.
 Some research suggests pterostilbene may help memory and fight aging but it's too soon to know if this is true in humans.
-Studies comparing what's better resveratrol or pterostilbene are lacking.
+Studies comparing what's better, resveratrol or pterostilbene, are lacking.
+Concerning evidence potentially links pterostilbene to elevations in LDL .

 What Do I Suggest?